Skip to content

 The tags to apply to the resources during launch.
 You can tag instances and volumes.

-Each tag_specifications block supports the following:
+Each tag_specifications block has the following structure:

 • resource_type - (Optional) The type of resource to tag.
-Valid values are instance, volume.

-Attributes Reference#
+Attribute Reference#

 Supported attributes#